How Tariffs Will Impact Clothing and Toy Prices in 2025

 Overall, the additional furniture prices would cost families $8.5 billion to $13 billion annually.

-Currently, U.S. tariffs on home appliances sit at an average rate of 3.7%.
-If the proposed tariffs go into effect, duty rates would spike to 38.5% or 65.1%.
-These costs would impact everyday appliances such as refrigerators, washers, dryers, food processors, toasters, hair dryers, and more.
+These costs would impact everyday appliances such as refrigerators, washers, dryers, food processors, toasters, hair dryers and more.

 What does that mean for your wallet?
 The average price of a household appliance would increase by 19% to 31%.
 That translates to about $6 billion to $11 billion more in spending for U.S. households.
 Breaking it down, that means:

-Once again, low-income households would be hit the hardest – spending four times as much of their after-tax income compared to wealthier families.
+Once again, low-income households would be hit the hardest — spending four times as much of their after-tax income compared with wealthier families.

 Toy prices could see the largest price spike

-Shopping for the holidays or a child’s birthday will become more expensive if the proposed tariffs go into effect.
+Shopping for the holidays or a child’s birthday would become more expensive, too.

-The NRF expects toy prices to increase by 36% or 56%, which could reduce overall purchases by 48% and 61%, respectively.
+The NRF warned that toy prices could increase by 36% or 56% under some of Trump’s plans, which could reduce overall purchases by 48% and 61%, respectively.

 - A $25 board game would cost $34 - $39